National Place Building

-The Shops at National Place was a three-level, indoor shopping mall located in downtown Washington, D.C. in the 16-story National Place Building.
+Mixed-use in NW Washington, D.C.

+National Place is a large, 16-story building consisting of street-level retail and dining, with office space on the upper levels.
+It is adjacent to the National Press Building, and originally housed The Shops at National Place and The Shops at the National Press Building (or simply The Shops), a three-level, enclosed shopping mall in downtown Washington, D.C., opening in 1984 and 1985 as a festival marketplace.
 It is located on the block bounded by Pennsylvania Avenue, F Street, between 13th and 14th Streets NW, the former site of the Munsey Trust Building.
 It was located near the Metro Center station of the Washington Metro system.

-As of 2015, owner Quadrangle Development Corp. intended to raze the building and replace it with a 283,000 sqft, 13-story building.

-As of 2019, a small food court with nine vendors, branded "Eat at National Place", operates in a portion of the space, but the court closed in May 2020.
-A few retail shops face the street.
+In April 2015, owner Quadrangle Development Corporation intended to demolish the mall and replace it with a 283,000 sqft, 13-story building.
+However, that plan was abandoned for unspecified reasons.
+Since June 2005, a small food hall with 10+ vendors, branded Eat at National Place, operated in a portion of the mall, but the food hall closed permanently in May 2020.